Atlanta ranks 21 on list of top-50 healthiest cities

 The city of Atlanta was ranked the 21st healthiest metropolitan area in the United States for the second consecutive year, according to the American College of Sports Medicine’s 2013 American Fitness Index (AFI).

-Walt Thompson, associate dean for graduate studies and research in Georgia State University’s College of Education and chair of the AFI Advisory Board and an author of the report, said the annual index incorporates numerous health factors into a city’s ranking, including preventive health behaviors, levels of chronic disease, health care access and community resources and policies that support physical activity.
+Walt Thompson, associate dean for graduate studies and research in Georgia State University’s College of Education & Human Development and chair of the AFI Advisory Board and an author of the report, said the annual index incorporates numerous health factors into a city’s ranking, including preventive health behaviors, levels of chronic disease, health care access and community resources and policies that support physical activity.